Summer’s coming and I am glad.

 That was my ah-hah moment.

-(Note to my son, on the off off chance that he may one day read this: Dude, this is on me.
+(Note to my son, on the very off chance that he may one day read this: Dude, this is on me.
 Why, if you have someone removing from under your bed the cereal bowls that have grown fur, would you ever need to do it yourself?
-And, in fairness, it’s a lame can opener.
+And, in fairness, our can opener sucks.
 But still.)

-So I did a little research with the goal being to find someone better at all this than me, and just, you know, do what they do.
+I decided to do a little online research, with the goal being to find someone better at all this than me, and just, you know, do what they do.

 Here’s a chart I got from a blog called Modest Mom.
 Her world view and politics are pretty polar opposite to my own, but you know what?
 She’s got six– count ’em six kids and they all do shit!